open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 | ----------------------------- | -------------------------- | ------------------------------------------------------------------------------------------------------------ |
 | OTEL_EXPORTER_ZIPKIN_ENDPOINT | Endpoint for Zipkin traces | <!-- markdown-link-check-disable --> "http://localhost:9411/api/v2/spans"<!-- markdown-link-check-enable --> |

+Addtionally, the following environment variables are reserved for future usage in Zipkin Exporter configuration:

+- `OTEL_EXPORTER_ZIPKIN_PROTOCOL`

+This will be used to specify whether or not the exporter uses v1 or v2, json, thrift or protobuf.
+As of 1.0 of the specification, there *is no specified default, or configuration via environment variables*.

 ## Prometheus Exporter

 | Name                          | Description                     | Default                      |